RonniKahalani/TDDDemo/README.md

 ---

 ## Selenium Web UI Testing
-This code also contains a few Selenium UI test sample.
+This code also contains a few Selenium UI test samples.

 NOTE: